David E. Brodsky’s practice focuses on securities enforcement, white-collar criminal defense and internal investigations.

 He represents corporations and individuals in investigations involving alleged insider trading, accounting and securities fraud, foreign corrupt payments, bid rigging and obstruction of justice.
 David has appeared before various law enforcement authorities, including the Department of Justice, the Securities and Exchange Commission, the Commodity Futures Trading Commission, the Financial Industry Regulatory Authority, the New York Attorney General’s Office, the New York District Attorney’s Office, the Federal Reserve Board and the New York State Department of Financial Services.

-- Director, New York Council of Defense Lawyers
+- Member, New York Council of Defense Lawyers

 - Law Clerk to the Honorable W. Arthur Garrity, Jr., U.S. District Judge in Boston, Massachusetts

 “DOJ Concedes Error in Title 18 Insider Trading Convictions After Supreme Court’s ‘Bridgegate’ Decision,” Cleary Enforcement Watch blog, April 13, 2021.
 Co-author.